guibertj/EnsaeNLP2025/README.md

 ## Project
 I have chosen to try and improve "Sentiment Analysis on Movie Reviews".
 * Problematic : the vanilla classification algorithm face issues while encountering review with mixed feelings.
 For instance review 757 is very difficult to label either positive or negative : "I loved most of the script but did not like the ending. [...]
 Seeing the completed movie I have to say I am amazed. [...]
 I have two main problems with the movie."
 * Idea : I want my algorithm to learn to discriminate reviews with mixed feelings and remove them from the accuracy computation.
-The discriminative power of my algorithm is captured by a parameter with a range in [0, 1].
+The discriminative power of my algorithm is captured by a parameter in range [0, 1].
 * Result : I will show the evolution of the Sentiment Analysis classification performance according to the discrimination power on mixed feelings review.

 ## Github Structure